turion/essence-of-live-coding/article/Exposition.md

 With dependent types, we could just say that the existential state in `handler e` simply depends on `e`, but unfortunately we can't, so we have to go through type classes that do that for us.
-Luckily, we have GHC Generics, and I've implemented this function for products and sums, so you can derive it with a single line of boiler plate for any non-recursive algebraic data type.
+Luckily, we have GHC Generics, and I've implemented this function for products and sums, so you can derive it with a single line of boilerplate for any non-recursive algebraic data type.

 ## Loop